yuanhaoHotstar/trunks/README.md

 # Trunks [![Build Status](https://travis-ci.org/straightdave/trunks.svg?branch=master)](https://travis-ci.org/straightdave/trunks)

-Trunks, same as Vegeta, is yet another HTTP load testing tool built out of a need to drill HTTP services with a constant request rate.
+Trunks, like every son, is derived from the father Vegeta with some enhanced skills.
+Same as Vegeta, Trunks is yet another HTTP load testing tool built out of a need to drill
+HTTP services with a constant request rate.
 It can be used both as a command line utility and a library.